camunda/camunda-docs-static/optimize/content/technical-guide/import/import-overview.md

 * Working Memory: 16 GB (DDR4)
 * Storage: 192 SSD (SSD)

+Then, the time was measured from the start of Optimize until the whole import of the data to Optimize was finished.

-## Logistic and transport data set
+## Medium size data set

-This is a data set, which is actually used in a logistic and transport company.
 The set contains the following amount of instances:

 <table class="table table-striped">
   <tr>